World War II

 - Read about what people who lived during World War II remember from those difficult years at the website ‘The People’s War’

-- Read about all the different types of World War II defences (called pillboxes) that you can still see around Britain
+- Find out about all the different types of World War II defences (called pillboxes) that you can still see around Britain

 - See an infographic about 'victory gardens' in WWII, including some recipes from the 1940s